What is leverage?

 - x10 for commodities other than Gold and non-major equity indices

-Any retail client who meets certain criteria may opt in and apply to become an Elective Professional client in order to be outside these limitations.
-Please check out our dedicated Professional Trader page or the relevant blog post.
+Any retail client who meets certain criteria may opt to apply to become an Elective Professional / Wholesale Client in order to be outside these limitations.
+Please check out our dedicated Professional Trader page.

-It is important to be aware that clients with Elective Professional status are not entitled to all protections that retail clients have under CySEC or FCA regulations.
-Furthermore, clients of eToro Australia Capital Pty are subject to different maximum leverage amounts and regulatory protections.
+It is important to be aware that clients with Elective Professional or Wholesale Client status are not entitled to all protections that retail clients have under Australian Law, ASIC, CySEC or FCA regulations.

-For more information about Leverage, please take a look at the following link: https://www.etoro.com/trading/
+For more information about Leverage, please click here.